tomMEM/Jetbot-Project/README.md

   * added display of generated x y coordinates in the live_demo: so far the xy coordinates are outside of the line

 ## 4) Adjustments
-* High CPU usage by jetpot_stats.service if jetbot OLED display is not installed or used ** Solution:
+* High CPU usage by jetpot_stats.service before 25.08.2020 if jetbot OLED display is not installed or used, new jebot Repository includes modified service
+** Solution:
 ```
 #check if jetbot_stats.service is in the folder